Martchus/arch-repo-manager/README.md

       the specified "directory" should be overridden.
     * When the build action has finished, have a look at the results to check whether they are as expected.
 If not, just restart the build action with adjusted parameters.
-The "directory" can generally be re-used.
+The "directory" can generally be reused.
 Use "Clean source directories" as needed.
 To override only a single source directory, simply delete it manually before restarting the build action.
     * You can amend PKGBUILDs created in the "directory" as needed.
 2. Start the "Conduct building" build action.